You can reverse diabetes, but you have to lose a lot of weight

-On Tuesday, a larger study confirmed what Smith and other people like him have found — a strict weight-loss diet can reverse the progression of type-2 diabetes and bring many people back to normal.
+On Tuesday, a large study confirmed what Smith and other people like him have found — a strict weight-loss diet can reverse the progression of Type 2 diabetes and bring many people back to normal.

 “I was drinking maybe six cans of pop a day if you averaged it out,” said Smith, a 40-year-old bookkeeper.